This page is for Barry Allen, the second (and current) Flash.

 A required secondary power tied to his speed, Allen's body is surrounded what he refers to as the "Speed Force aura," which can absorb kinetic energy.
 This aura protects him and anyone he is carrying from the effects of the speed, especially the effects of friction and airborne particulate matter.
 It also prevents him from sustaining injury from high-speed impacts, and affords a low-level of superhuman resistance to injury.

 Allen's brain moves as fast as he does, meaning he is able to think extremely quickly.
 He is able to read a book at super speed, and retains this information in his short term memory just long enough to implement whatever he has learned (example is with the rebuilding of an apartment which was destroyed when he was battling the renegades).
 He is also a skilled forensic scientist.
+He is proven to be very knowledgeable in criminology and chemistry.
 He is able to alter his perceptions in such a way that time appears to pass differently for him.
 In the span of a second he may have experienced years, and been able to alter elements of his environment while the time was passing, such as replacing a falling object or disarming an opponents weapon within a blink of an eye and also faster. he has also been shown to be able to mentally tap into the Speed Force to give him a sense of pre-cognition, where he can anticipate certain chain-reaction events.
+Using this sort of "super brain" ability, he is able to calculate multiple consequences of his actions, and act on it in a mere second.

 Barry can tap into the speed force and use it as a powerful tool to turn invisible.
 Just like how he is able to vibrate through solid objects, Allen can move his body fast enough to appear invisible.
 In the new 52, Barry himself has stated that this ability to become invisible is very limited.